Documentation

 PGRefreshStore implements refresh.Store over PostgreSQL using pgx.

-All time values are sourced from the injected clock (never PG's now()), so that the FakeClock in storetest can drive deterministic behaviour.
+All time values come from the injected clock (never PG's now()), so the FakeClock in storetest drives deterministic behavior.

-Consistency: L1 LocalTx — Rotate is atomic within a single transaction; Issue and Revoke are single-statement writes.
+Consistency: L1 LocalTx — Rotate is atomic within a single transaction; Issue and revoke paths are single-statement writes.

 func NewRefreshStore ¶